 Potentially, yes.
 In Colorado divorce cases, a business will generally be viewed like any other piece of marital property.
 Pursuant to Colorado statute, the court has the authority, and duty, to divide marital property “equitably,” meaning the court is charged with using its discretion to divide property as it deems to be fair.

 When looking at marital property to be divided, the pivotal factor which needs to be determined is the present value of that property.
-From there, Colorado divorce attorneys, and courts, will attempt to determine how to appropriately divide up the marital property, including any business interests.
+From there, Denver divorce lawyers, and courts, will attempt to determine how to appropriately divide up the marital property, including any business interests.

 In most marriages, there is not just one piece of property.
 Rather, there are often several items, perhaps a house, vehicles, retirement accounts, and bank accounts.
 Each asset does not necessarily need to be actually divided.
 Rather, the court will generally look at the aggregate marital estate and figure out how to allocate assets fairly such that each party receives an appropriate share.
 Though “equitable” is the statutory standard, the reality family law lawyers see in the vast majority of cases is that marital property is divided on a 50/50 basis.
 This will generally entail a mixing and matching of assets between the parties, with one usually having to give the other some form of equalization payment to get to equal.